-    With the Festival kicking off on Tuesday 10th March and storm Ciara, Dennis and Jorge thankfully out of sight, it’s time to start planning your outfit(s) if you have not done so already…
+With the 2021 Cheltenham Festival kicking off on Tuesday the 16th of March, it’s never to early to start planning your outfit(s) if you have not done so already…

 Throughout the week, racegoers will enjoy top class racing, palpable energy and plenty of glamour.
 Steeped in history and tradition, Cheltenham Festival is worth dressing up for – the fashion stakes are high.

 The sun may well have his hat on, but be warned, the wind can be bitterly cold.
 Ask many a frequent racegoer for advice on what to wear to the Festival and I’m sure you’ll get a similar reply – “wrap up warm”.

 Historically, earthy tweeds would be the order of the day but it’s not unusual to spot bursts of colour, especially on the much-anticipated Ladies Day which takes place on Wednesday 17th March.
 If you are attending you may wish to add a hint/whole lot of green to your outfit, in order to get into the St. Patrick’s Day spirit.

 Ladies!
 Avoid the last-minute frenzy of what to/not to wear at the Cheltenham races by following these practical but stylish fashion tips:

 - Choose a closed toe shoe with a block heel or pair of stylish boots – although largely tarmacked, there are still large areas of grass, including the carparks, and you’ll be on your feet a lot, so comfort is key

 - Avoid heavy handbags and opt for an across body/clutch bag